jackfood/Autosubtitle/README.md

 ## Credits and Used Libraries

-This project is built upon the fantastic work of others.
+This project is heavily influenced by and built upon the excellent **auto-subtitle** command-line script developed by m1guelpf.
+Many thanks to the original auto-subtitle project and its contributors for providing the core logic and integration with Whisper and FFmpeg.

+*   **auto-subtitle command-line script:**
+    *   The foundational command-line tool that this GUI wraps around.
+    *   Credit: m1guelpf and contributors (https://github.com/m1guelpf/auto-subtitle)
+    *   Role: Provides the core script for interacting with Whisper, VAD, and FFmpeg.

 I extend my sincere thanks to the developers and communities behind the following key packages:

 *   **OpenAI Whisper:**
     *   The core of the transcription functionality is powered by OpenAI's state-of-the-art Whisper model.